 AirTag location accuracy depends entirely on iPhone density.
 In a city center, you might get a location within a block.
 In a suburban garage or rural area, you might get nothing for days.
 The location data is also delayed and spotty for moving targets since each ping requires a new iPhone to pick it up.

-Monimoto 9 uses GPS positioning accurate to 5-10 meters under open sky.
-In obstructed conditions like garages or containers, it falls back to CellLocate, which is less precise but still gives you a neighborhood-level fix.
-Tracking updates come every few minutes over cellular once the alarm triggers, even while the bike is moving.
+Monimoto 9 uses GPS positioning under open sky.
+In obstructed conditions like garages or containers, it falls back to CellLocate, which is less precise but can still provide a broader location estimate where an AirTag may lose its Bluetooth relay entirely.
+Tracking updates travel over cellular once the alarm triggers, even while the bike is moving.

 For the comparison against other GPS trackers, Monimoto’s accuracy is typical for dedicated GPS devices.
 Against AirTag, it’s in a different league.